compiuta-origin/python-project-boilerplate/README.md

 ### 📃 Project Metadata

-The [`pyproject.toml`](./setup.cfg) file contains all the metadata for the project, including the project name, version, author, description, supported Python version, and more.
+The [`pyproject.toml`](./pyproject.toml) file contains all the metadata for the project, including the project name, version, author, description, supported Python version, and more.

 ### 📦 Dependencies

-The project uses `setuptools` to manage dependencies.

-All dependencies are listed in the `requirements.txt` file.
+All dependencies are listed in the [`requirements.txt`](./requirements.txt) file.
 This file is typically generated using the command:

 ```bash
 $ python -m pip freeze > requirements.txt
 ```

-Instead, the `install_requires` keyword within the [`setup.cfg`](./setup.cfg) file [should be used to specify what the project minimally needs to run correctly](https://packaging.python.org/en/latest/discussions/install-requires-vs-requirements/#install-requires).
+Instead, the `project.dependencies` keyword within the [`pyproject.toml`](./pyproject.toml) file should be used to specify what the project minimally needs to run correctly.

 ### 🧪 Testing